-There are five days built into the clinical year to be taken at the discretion of the student after approval by the Director of Clinical Education and the clinical preceptor.
-The days can be used for the following reasons and must be appropriately documented by completing the Clerkship Absence Request Form.
+Students are encouraged to avoid personal absences, however, there are five days built into the clinical year to be taken at the discretion of the student after approval by both the Director of Clinical Education and the clinical preceptor.
+The days can be used for the following reasons and must be appropriately documented in Exxat.
+Discretionary days can only be used on two consecutive days without prior approval.